poseidon/matchbox/Documentation/ignition.md

 ### Reference

-Reference an Fuze config in a [Profile](bootcfg.md#profiles) with `ignition_id`.
-When PXE booting, use the kernel option `coreos.first_boot=1` and `coreos.config.url` to point to the `bootcfg` [Ignition endpoint](api.md#ignition-config).
+Reference an Fuze config in a [Profile](matchbox.md#profiles) with `ignition_id`.
+When PXE booting, use the kernel option `coreos.first_boot=1` and `coreos.config.url` to point to the `matchbox` [Ignition endpoint](api.md#ignition-config).

 ### Migration from v0.3.0

-In v0.4.0, `bootcfg` switched to using the CoreOS [fuze](https://github.com/coreos/fuze) library, which formalizes and improves upon the YAML to Ignition JSON transform.
+In v0.4.0, `matchbox` switched to using the CoreOS [fuze](https://github.com/coreos/fuze) library, which formalizes and improves upon the YAML to Ignition JSON transform.
 Fuze provides better support for Ignition 2.0.0+, handles file content encoding, patches Ignition bugs, and performs better validations.

 Upgrade your Ignition YAML templates to match the [Fuze config schema](https://github.com/coreos/fuze/blob/master/doc/configuration.md).
 Typically, you'll need to do the following: